POOR ELIMINATOR PATTERNS ON A HAIR MINERAL ANALYSIS

 POOR ELIMINATOR PATTERN AND “THE AMIGOS”

-Rather than give anti-oxidant nutrients, which tend to be very yin, we can actually remove the amigos or oxides.
-To read more about this interesting phenomenon, read The Amigos – Iron, Manganese, Aluminum And Others.
+Rather than give anti-oxidant nutrients, a nutritional balancing program will actually remove the mineral forms such as oxides that cause oxidant damage.
+This is much better, and more permanent, as well.
+To read more about this topic, please read The Amigos – Iron, Manganese, Aluminum And Others.

 CORRECTING POOR ELIMINATOR AND VERY POOR ELIMINATOR PATTERNS

 As a person follows a properly designed nutritional balancing program, the poor eliminator indicators tend to go away on their own.
 However, ways to enhance the process include:

 1. More rest and relaxation greatly assists toxin elimination.

 2. The oxidation diets with 9 cups of cooked vegetables for adults are very helpful.

 3. Eating fruit or other sweets is very bad.
 For why this is so, please read Fruit-Eating on this site.

 4. Eating meat or other animal protein more than twice daily is not good.

 5. The nutritional balancing supplement programs are essential.

 6. Be sure to use a near infrared LAMP SAUNA once or twice daily, and not other types of saunas.